A Message to our Patients:

 E-consults (online consultation)

 If you are seeking help for a non urgent issue such as a medication query or for blood test results please complete an e-Consult request.
 The team will reply to you within 2 working days.
+To begin an e-Consultation, click here.

 Please complete an e-consult request specifying dates and reason for requesting the sick note.